Supported by Artlinks.

 2. Submit high resolution images and high-quality-scanned handwritten letters.

-3. Alternatively post handwritten letters (postal address given on request)
+4. Alternatively post handwritten letters (postal address given on request) Postal costs on me.

-6. 100 copies will be printed; every author of selected image or text will receive a copy, the rest will be distributed to interested parties.
+6. 100 copies will be made; every author of selected image and letter will receive a copy, the rest will be distributed to interested parties.

 7. Date and location of book launch & screenings TBC.